vestrel00/contacts-android/DEV_NOTES.md

 This library is intended to be Java-friendly.
-The policy is that we should attempt to write Java-friendly code that does not increase lines of code by much or add external dependencies to cater exclusively to Java consumers.
+The policy is that we should attempt to write Java-friendly code that does not increase lines of code by much or add external dependencies to cater exclusively to Java users.

 ## Creating Entities